NixOS/nixfmt/README.md

 ## For Contributers

-We welcome issues and pull requests on Gtihub.
+We welcome issues and pull requests on Github.

 ## About Serokell